cpuset(7) — Linux manual page

 placement mechanisms in the kernel.
 Neither of these mechanisms

-let a process make use of a CPU or memory node that is not
+let a process make use of a CPU or memory node that is not allowed

-cpuset placement conflict with these other mechanisms, then
+placement conflict with these other mechanisms, then cpuset

-invoking process's cpuset.
+process's cpuset.

 Typically, a cpuset is used to manage the CPU and memory-node